-The point for the participation component is awarded only if the candidate was present in class for at least 2.5 hours of the session.
-(Please contact the professor before the second class to discuss potential personal challenges to this requirement.)
-The point for the reflection component is awarded only if the candidate submits a reflection that meets or exceeds expectations, as described above.
+The point for the reflection is awarded only if the candidate was present in class for at least 3.5 hours of the session and submits a reflection that meets or exceeds expectations, as described above.
 Partial credit may be assigned at the discretion of the professor.

-Note: If a face-to-face (f2f) class is cancelled by George Mason University, a candidate must complete at an acceptable level all assignments that replace the f2f session in order to earn points for participation.
-These assignments may include reflective writing.
+Note: If a face-to-face (f2f) class is cancelled (e.g., school division cancels evening activities; school division is closed or dismisses early or cancels evening activities), a candidate must complete at an acceptable level all assignments that replace the f2f session in order to earn points for participation.
+These assignments include reflective writing.
 Partial credit may be assigned at the discretion of the professor.
-Per the attendance policy stated in this syllabus, if any component of the non-f2f class assignments is not submitted on time, participation points will not be awarded.
-Additionally, up to 5 points will be deducted from the candidate's point tally, per professor discretion.
+Per the attendance policy (described later in the syllabus), if any component of the non-f2f class assignments is not submitted on time, participation points will not be awarded and up to 4.5 points will be deducted from the candidate's point tally.